This delicious homemade creamy Keto Coconut Cake is the perfect low carb dessert for those following a keto diet.

 The cake batter will be very thick.
 Coconut flour is extremely absorbent, that is why recipes with coconut flour call for several eggs.
 The flour needs the added moisture so that it won’t be dry.

-Tip: If you have a hard time getting your homemade whipped cream to form stiff peaks, chill the bowl and beaters a few minutes before adding the heavy whipping cream, Lakanto Monkfruit Powdered, and vanilla.
+Tip: If you have a hard time getting your homemade whipped cream to form stiff peaks for the frosting, chill the bowl and beaters a few minutes before adding the heavy whipping cream, Lakanto Monkfruit Powdered, and vanilla.
 It only takes just a few minutes for the heavy whipping cream to form stiff peaks and double in size.

 Can I Freeze Keto Coconut Cake